 How to Make Pork Enchiladas

 - Fill tortillas.
-Add about 1/2 cup of pork, beans, and enchilada sauce mixture into the center of a tortilla and sprinkle with cheese.
+Add about 1/2 cup of pulled pork, beans, and enchilada sauce mixture into the center of a tortilla and sprinkle with cheese.

 - Roll tightly.
 Fold in two opposite sides first, then roll up from the bottom.

 - Arrange in the dish.
 Place the rolled-up tortilla seam side down into the casserole dish that has been spread with enchilada sauce.
 This way the pork mixture won’t fall out.
-Repeat with remaining tortillas, filling the dish.
+Repeat with remaining tortillas, filling the baking dish.

 - Add sauce and bake.
 Pour the remaining enchilada sauce over top of all of the enchiladas and bake for 10 minutes.
-Spread remaining cheese over top and continue baking for another 15-20 minutes until the cheese is bubbly and golden.
+Spread the remaining cheese over top and continue baking for another 15-20 minutes until the cheese is bubbly and golden.
 Allow cooling before serving.

-- Make ahead: Assemble enchiladas up until just before baking.
+- Make ahead: Assemble pork enchiladas up until just before baking.
 Place them in a freezer-friendly dish and wrap tightly in foil.
 Keep it frozen for up to 3 months.
 You can heat straight from frozen just remember to add on extra baking time.

 - To store: Keep any leftovers in an airtight container in the fridge for up to 3 days.
 Reheat in the oven or microwave.